So I’ve been accepted… Now what?

 Congratulations and welcome to Penn State York!
 We understand how overwhelming the process of enrolling into a college can be.
 That’s why we’ve created this step-by-step checklist to assist you.
 Below you will find an outline of what you will need to do for admissions, financial aid, and registration.
 Please let us know if you have any questions along the way!

-Review our Pre-Arrival Guide to learn about your next steps, arrival plans, and New International Student Orientation program in August.
+Learn about your the New International Student Orientation program in August.

 Submit the FAFSA

-We recommend that new students submit the Free Application for Federal Student Aid (FAFSA) by February 15 for first-year students and April 15 for returning and transfer students for maximum consideration of aid.
+We recommend that new students submit the Free Application for Federal Student Aid (FAFSA) as soon as possible for first-year students and May 1 for returning and transfer students for maximum consideration of aid.
 If you haven’t already done so, go online and complete the 22-23 FAFSA.
 Make sure you list Penn State's school code of 003329 on the FAFSA.
 The online FAFSA application opens each year on October 1.
 Please complete this early each year.

 Verify the processing of your FAFSA by reviewing the Student Aid Report (SAR)